Frontend-Hire/fh-portfolio-template/README.md

 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## SITE CONFIGURATION

+Update the `src/site-config.ts` file to configure your site.

+These features are enabled by default and can be disabled using the `enableDarkMode` and `enableTags` flags.

+- `enableDarkMode` - Enables the dark mode toggle in the header.
+- `enableTags` - Adds a tag list to each post.

 ## Guide: Removing `/blog` and `/learnings` Routes

 This guide will walk you through the process of completely removing the `/blog` and `/learnings` routes from your project.